KomalRupnawar/Regression_Analysis_On_Weather-Forecast/README.md

 # Regression_Analysis_On_Weather-Forecast
 # Aim:
 Linear Regression is a machine learning algorithm used for the prediction of parameter which is in continuous nature.
 In Regression Analysis
-On Weather Forecast project, linear regression has been used for forecasting the minimum and maximum temperature and wind speed.
+On Weather Forecast project, linear regression has been used for finding the relationship between Temperature and Humitidity.
 # Objective:
 The objective of regression analysis On Weather Forecast is to find the relationship between Humidity And temperature.
 # Methodology: